Rachith-H/analog-mux-for-ASK-and-BPSK/README.md

 The following waveforms are obtained by simulating the netlist extracted from Magic Layout using Ngspice Level-1 SPICE model.

 In the waveforms shown below,
-- selbar is Inverted message signal
+- selbar is Inverted message signal - 100Hz , inversion of message signal.
-- in1 is Carrier signal
+- in1 is Carrier signal - 600Hz
-- in2 is Constant reference voltage
+- in2 is Constant reference voltage - 5V
-- sel is Message signal
+- sel is Message signal - 100Hz
 - out is ASK output